TorbenRahbekKoch/mr-legacy/public/data/blogs/architecture-modernization/entry.md

 I'm uploading this review as I go along - hold on tight, there's 17 chapters:)

+I am a bit slow reading this, I find it very hard to get through.
+Wait for it...!

 # Who is it for?

 I'll get to that.